apigee/apigee-go-gen/docs/render/using-custom-helpers.md

 Sometimes it's useful to create your own custom helper functions that you can use during the template rendering process.

-Use the `--include` flag to specify one or more files containing helper functions.
+You can define helper functions within the main template file itself, or in separate helper files.

-!!!Note
+By default, the tool will look for a file named `_helpers.tpl` in the same directory as the template, and include it.

-    You can pass the `--include` flag multiple times, or even use [glob patterns](https://pkg.go.dev/github.com/bmatcuk/doublestar#readme-patterns) to include multiple files.
+Alternatively, you can use the `--include` flag to specify one or more files containing helper functions.

 ## Example